mhyrycz/github-list-test-app/README.md

 Optional:

-1. Use linting and/or formatting tool - ESLint, Prettier (if you use @callstack/eslint-config you should be good to go)
+1. Use linting and/or formatting tool - ESLint, Prettier

 		Done.
 Used formatting tool - Prettier.
 2. Write good README in terms of instructions for reviewers